 Nefarious actors continue to show interest in using pathogens as weapons of mass destruction.
 Through multilateral efforts such as the GHSA, Biological Weapons Convention, and the U.N.
 Security Council Resolution 1540, the U.S. is safer and more secure as countries develop and sustain health security systems.
 As countries develop robust biosafety and biosecurity capacities and strengthen their health systems, these pathogenic threats can be reduced despite advances in technology that make harnessing their power easier.

-Strong health systems with robust detection, response, and prevention capabilities — including sustained research and development for new drugs, vaccines, and diagnostics — are not only critical to preventing and mitigating health crises, but to fulfilling routine health care functions that promote healthy, prosperous societies.
+Strong health systems with robust detection, response and prevention capabilities — including sustained R&D for new drugs, vaccines, and diagnostics — are critical not only for preventing and mitigating current and future public health crises, but for fulfilling routine health care functions that promote healthy, prosperous societies.

 Giving children the best possible start in life through Go-Baby-Go.
 World Vision has integrated child psychosocial stimulation and care within its nutrition programmes to enhance child development outcomes, such as cognitive behaviour and development.